Enhancing Preference-based Linear Bandits via Human Response Time: Interactive learning algorithm

-The key difference between \cref{alg:GSE} and previous GSE algorithms~\citep{azizi2021fixed,alieva2021robust,yang2022minimax} is that in our problem, queries consume random response times, which are unknown to the learner beforehand.
-In contrast, prior work assumes each query consumes a fixed unit of resource, often using deterministic rounding methods~\citep{fiez2019sequential,azizi2021fixed}, rather than the sampling procedure in \cref{alg:GSE:round}.
-Potentially due to this difference, our empirical study in \cref{ssec:empirical:bandit} suggests that the choice of $\eta$ can significantly impact bandit performance, whereas previous work typically set $\eta=2$ by default~\citep[section 3]{azizi2021fixed}.
-Further theoretical analysis is needed to fully understand the algorithm and determine the optimal value of $\eta$.
+The key difference between \cref{alg:GSE} and previous GSE algorithms~\citep{azizi2021fixed,alieva2021robust,yang2022minimax} is that our setting involves queries with random response times, unknown to the learner.
+Previous work assumes fixed resource consumption per query and uses deterministic rounding methods~\citep{fiez2019sequential,azizi2021fixed} to pre-allocate queries.
+This approach does not handle random resource usage.
+Instead, we adopt a random sampling procedure~\citep{tao2018best,camilleri2021high} in \cref{alg:GSE:round} to allocate queries based on the design.
+Random resource usage also requires tuning the elimination parameter $\eta$, to balance data collection and arm elimination, and the buffer size $B_{\text{buff}}$, to prevent overspending.
+In our empirical study (\cref{ssec:empirical:bandit}), we manually tune both parameters.
+Further theoretical analysis is needed to better understand and optimize them.